Cryptolens/license-server/README.md

 When this is done, all usage information will be stored in the "usage" folder.
 The structure of the logs is described here: [https://eprint.iacr.org/2021/937](https://eprint.iacr.org/2021/937)

+> **Note:** The license file in the `licensefiles` folder needs to have the data objects that will be incremented or decremented.
+Otherwise, the license server will throw an error.

 ### Loading settings from a config file
 To make it easier to deploy the license server on customer site, you can add all settings into `config.json` in the same folder as the server.
 The structure of the configuration file is shown below: